shivraj-prajapati/react-first-app/README.md

   );
 });

+---

 🎨 Styling
-- You can customize the CSS styles in the App.css file to modify how tasks are displayed, including the completed task styling (.completeTodo).
+- Customize styles in App.css, including the .completeTodo class for completed tasks.

+---

+💡 Future Enhancements
+- Local storage for persisting tasks.
+- Task editing functionality.
+- Smooth animations for task actions.

+---

 🤝 Contributing
-Feel free to fork the repository, make improvements, and submit a pull request!
-Contributions are always welcome.
+Feel free to fork, make changes, and submit a pull request.
+Contributions are always welcome!

 🐛 Known Issues
-- Duplicate todo entries are not allowed (by design).
+- Todos are not stored persistently (will be cleared on refresh).
-- App currently stores todos only in memory, which means that the list is cleared on page refresh.

-📝 Future Improvements
-- Add local storage support for persistent todos.
-- Implement edit functionality for existing tasks.
-- Add animations for task completion and deletion.

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see the LICENSE file for more details.

+---

-Feel free to explore, use, and contribute to this simple React Todo App! 😊
+Explore, customize, and enjoy managing your tasks with React Todo App! 😊